deniz-oezdemir/Born2beRoot/README.md

 * Participate in the package usage survey?
 No
 * Software selection
 * Disable all options of software and Continue

+> Two package management tools in Debian-based systems:

+> `aptitude` is a high-level package management tool that is more than just a package installer; it is also a package manager with features for searching, browsing, and managing packages.It can handle complex dependency resolutions and recommends solutions to conflicts.
+While it's powerful, `aptitude` is not as commonly used as `apt` in recent Debian-based systems.

+> `apt` (Advanced Package Tool) is a low-level package manager. `apt` is designed to be user-friendly and efficient for common package management tasks, such as installing, removing, updating, and upgrading packages.
+It is widely used and *recommended for most day-to-day package management* operations.

+> AppArmor is a Linux security module that enhances system security by confining the capabilities of applications through the enforcement of profiles, which define and restrict their access to resources on a Linux-based system.

 ## Selecting software
 * Disable all options of software and Continue